Session 6/15Page 1/4 How to practice professional caregiving

 Theme of the session:

 In session 4 you worked with understanding attachment behaviour and how caregivers can offer the children a Secure Base.
-In this training session you will study Secure Caregiver Behaviour in detail, and how children respond to caregiving.
-How should caregivers behave in order to make the children feel secure, so they can interact, play and learn?
-Also, children learn very early to cope with separation.
-The individual child learns a strategy of coping with separation and stress from it’s first caregivers.
-Basically children have four ways of coping – these strategies are called Attachment Patterns.
-You will exercise recognising these patterns, and have suggestions for how to respond in interaction with the child.
+In this session you will study Secure Caregiver Behaviour in detail, and how children respond to care.
+How should caregivers behave in order to make the children feel secure, so they can explore, play and learn?

 Aims of the session:

 The main goal of this session is to understand two ways of practicing professional care.
 The first is about how you can combine practical work with training the child’s social skills and develop your relations.
 The second is five ways of behaving that research find to be important skills to make a child feel secure.